gemmanewton1/wit-hackathon-ui/python-starter/help.md

 1. **Clone or Download the Repository**
    - Download the project files or clone the repository to your local machine.
+   - This should of done already if you followed the initial setup instructions.

 2. **Navigate to the Project Directory**
    - Open a terminal and change to the project folder: